apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 as a hypervisor.

 #.
 Hostname - we'll use the IP address ``172.16.10.2`` since we didn't set up a
-   DNS server for name resolution.
+   DNS server for name resolution. (this is your local server, so swap with the correct IP)

 #.
 Username - we'll use ``root``

 #.
 Password - enter the operating system password for the root user

-Click "Next" to continue on
+Click "Next" to continue

 Primary Storage
 ^^^^^^^^^^^^^^^